morgantaylor32/morgantaylor32.github.io/README.md

 # Morgan T. Chidester
 ![pic](./website_pic_placeholder.jpg)
-Morgan is working on her Ph.D in Astrophysics at Arizona State University.
+I am working on my Ph.D in Astrophysics at Arizona State University.
-She is working with Dr. F.X.
-Timmes in the field of stellar evolution theory, with a primary focus on White Dwarf (WD) seismology.
+My advisor is Dr. F.X.
+Timmes, and his expertise is in stellar evolution theory.
+Within that realm, my research focuses on White Dwarf (WD) seismology.
-Through analyzing seismic signatures from WDs, it is possible to constrain their interior structure which encapsulates their evolution history.
+By analyzing seismic signatures from WDs, it is possible to constrain their interior structure which encapsulates their evolution history.
+The seismic signals have far reaching implications for constraining important reaction rates that are necessary for the creation of elements that are needed for life.

-Morgan is also gaining experience with machine learning to match observed variable white dwarfs with her data.
+The nature of my work has given me experience in using stellar evolution codes, oscillation codes, various coding languages, and a working knowledge in machine learning.

 # Publications
 ## First Author